Reloaded-Project/Reloaded.Memory/docs/index.md

 - **Trimming Safe:** The library is fully compatible with .NET Core's Linker.
 - **Fully Documented:** The library is fully tested & documented with XML comments.
 - **Cross Platform:** 99% of the library is fully compatible with Windows, Linux and MacOS across multiple CPU architectures.
+- **Large Address Aware:** The library can correctly leverage all 4GB in x86 processes.

 This project guarantees binary backwards compatibility; meaning you can substitute the library with any newer version without recompiling the source code.
 Should the need to introduce any breaking changes occur; much like the runtime.